-France had now conquered the undisputed command of Lake Ontario, and her communications with the West were safe.
+France had now taken undisputed command of Lake Ontario, and her communications with the West were safe.

-From Montréal, the captured British garrison was transferred to Québec where it was put on board a merchant ship which set sail directly for Portsmouth in Great Britain and exchanged them for the same number of French prisoners.
+From Montréal, the captured British garrison was transferred to Québec where it was put on board a merchant ship which set sail directly for Portsmouth in Great Britain, where they were exchanged for the same number of French prisoners.

 - Anonymous: A Complete History of the Present War, from its Commencement in 1756, to the End of the Campaign, 1760, London, 1761